urbit/developers.urbit.org/content/guides/additional/app-workbook/feature.md

     ==
 ```

 This arm uses the `server` library and `schooner` to produce a response of a server state and associated data.
-All HTTP requests are checked for login authentication.
+HTTP requests to `/app/feature` are checked for login authentication, while `/app/feature/public` is not.

 ### `POST`